-The emblem of these baseball players reflects a candid smirk towards their opponents.
+The emblems of these baseball players convey a candid smirk toward their opponents.
 The Cleveland Indians’ emblem consists of the letter “C,” reminiscent of a wide Indian smile.
 A single letter simultaneously expresses joy and defiance.
-It is painted red as it has replaced the representation of America’s indigenous population.
+It is painted red, replacing the representation of America’s indigenous population.

 Meaning and History

 In nearly 120 years, the “Cleveland Indians” have changed 20 emblems.
-This fact is related to external circumstances – for example, private moves at the beginning of their career and the redesign of symbolism.
+This relates to external factors, such as private moves at the start of their careers and shifts in symbolism.
 The reasons also include:

 - The modernization of the logo.